ehabqadah/in-situ-processing-datAcron/README.md

 # Configurations:

-This section describes the different configurations/parameters that customize the execution of the In-Situ Processing module, the following are the full parameters list of the module along side with their description and usage, can be changed in the [config.properties](http://datacron2.ds.unipi.gr:9081/eqadah/in-situ-processing-datAcron/blob/master/src/main/resources/config.properties)  file.
+This section describes the different configurations/parameters that customize the execution of the In-Situ Processing module, and the following are the full parameters list of the module alongside with their description and usage, can be changed in the [config.properties](http://datacron2.ds.unipi.gr:9081/eqadah/in-situ-processing-datAcron/blob/master/src/main/resources/config.properties)  file.

 | Parameter  Name        | Example           | Description  | Used In  |
 | ------------- |:-------------:| :-----:|:------------:|